prayash106/APEC_8601/README.md

 The inputs used to run this model are:
 - Digital elevation model - which I extracted from [ASTER](https://asterweb.jpl.nasa.gov/gdem.asp).
 - LULC maps - which we have derived above from SEALS.
-- Nutrient Runoff proxy - where we can use annual precipitaion data.
+- Nutrient Runoff proxy - where we can use annual precipitaion data as proxy.
-- Watersheds - extract watershed map for youe respective area of interest.
+- Watersheds - extract watershed map for your respective area of interest.
 - Biophysical table

 A thing to note here is to be careful for aligning each of these inputs in same projection.
 In my case, I re-projected each of them into World_Robinson before feeding them to InVest.

 The ouputs generated from this model are:
  - watershed_results_ndr - vector containing aggregrated nutrient model results per wateshed